Thisun1997/Search-Engine-Sri-Lankan-Parliament-Ministers/README.md

 # IR_project

+## Overview
+This repository contains the source code for a search engine developed to search for information about sri lankan parliament ministers.
+The search engine is built using ElasticSearch and Python.

 ## Structure of data
 Data of all 224 ministers required for indexing is scrapped from http://www.manthri.lk/si/politicians.
 Profile of a minister will be stored as a document.
 All data will be stored in Sinhala.
 Metadata stored in a document are as follows;
  1. Name